-2.6 Smoothing estimators and cross-validation bandwidths
+2.6 Smoothing Estimators and Cross-Validation Bandwidths

-Similarly to kernel-type local smoothing, the choice of bandwidths plays a crucial role in the appropriateness of the smoothing estimators.
+Similar to kernel-type local smoothing in the literature, the choice of bandwidths plays a crucial role in the appropriateness of the smoothing estimators.
 We present here a "leave-one-subject-out cross-validation" (LSCV) method for selecting the data-driven bandwidths b_1 and b_2 for the local smoothing estimators of the time-varying regression quantiles and $RR\{A_1(v), A_2(v)|z(u)\}$.